-- 2. obtain copies of relevant documents that are available, including copies of any charging documents, recommendations, and reports made by the Department of Juvenile Justice and law enforcement; - be familiar with detention alternatives and the procedures that will be followed in setting those conditions; - 4. consider all possible defenses and affirmative defenses and any lesser-included offenses that may be available; - 5. consider the collateral consequences attaching to any possible sentencing, for example parole or probation revocation, immigration consequences, sex offender registration and reporting provisions, loss of driving privileges, DNA collection, school suspension or expulsion, consequences relating to public housing, etc.; and - 6. review the petition for any defects. - (b) Counsel shall make every effort to conduct a face-to-face interview with the client as soon as practicable and sufficiently in advance of any court proceedings.
-In cases where the client is detained or in custody, counsel should make efforts to visit with the client within 24-48 hours after receiving the appointment.
-Counsel should: - 1. interview the client in a setting that is conducive to maintaining the confidentiality of communications between attorney and client; - 2. maintain ongoing communications and/or meetings with the client, which are essential to establishing a relationship of trust between the attorney and client; - 3. provide the client with a method to contact the attorney, including information on calling collect from detention facilities; - 4. utilize the assistance of an interpreter as necessary and seek funding for such interpreting services from the court; - work cooperatively with the parents, guardian, and/or other person with custody of the child to the extent possible without jeopardizing the legal interests of the child; - 6. consider the client's age, developmental stage, mental retardation, and mental health diagnoses in all cases, understand the nature and
+- (a) Preparing for the Initial Interview: Prior to conducting the initial interview, the attorney should: - 1. be familiar with the elements of the offense and the potential punishment; - 2. obtain copies of relevant documents that are available, including copies of any charging documents, recommendations, and reports made by the Department of Juvenile Justice and law enforcement; - 3. be familiar with detention alternatives and the procedures that will be followed in setting those conditions; - 4. consider all possible defenses and affirmative defenses and any lesserincluded offenses that may be available; - 5. consider the collateral consequences attaching to any possible sentencing, for example parole or probation revocation, immigration consequences, sex offender registration and reporting provisions, loss of driving privileges, DNA collection, school suspension or expulsion, consequences relating to public housing, etc.; and 6. review the petition for any defects. - (b) Counsel shall make every effort to conduct a face-to-face interview with the client as soon as practicable and sufficiently in advance of any court proceedings.
+In cases where the client is detained or in custody, counsel should make efforts to visit with the client no later than 72 hours after receiving the appointment.
+Counsel should:

-- consequences of a competency proceeding, and resolve issues of raising or not raising competency in consultation with the client; and - 7. be alert to issues that may impede effective communication between counsel and client and ensure that communication issues such as language, literacy, mental or physical disability, or impairment are effectively addressed to enable the client to fully participate in all interviews and proceedings.
+- 1. interview the client in a setting that is conducive to maintaining the confidentiality of communications between attorney and client; - 2. maintain ongoing communications and/or meetings with the client, which are essential to establishing a relationship of trust between the attorney and client; - 3. provide the client with a method to contact the attorney, including information on calling collect from detention facilities; - 4. utilize the assistance of an interpreter as necessary and seek funding for such interpreting services from the court; - 5. work cooperatively with the parents, guardian, and/or other person with custody of the child to the extent possible without jeopardizing the legal interests of the child; - 6. consider the client's age, developmental stage, mental retardation, and mental health diagnoses in all cases, understand the nature and consequences of a competency proceeding, and resolve issues of raising or not raising competency in consultation with the client; and - 7. be alert to issues that may impede effective communication between counsel and client and ensure that communication issues such as language, literacy, mental or physical disability, or impairment are effectively addressed to enable the client to fully participate in all interviews and proceedings.
 Appropriate accommodations should be provided during all interviews, preparation, and proceedings, which might include the use of interpreters, mechanical or technological supports, or expert assistance.